 - Osteoarthritis, or other chronic inflammatory diseases

-All ChiroCare of Florida offices are equipped with ultrasound technology to help our patient alleviate pain and inflammation, and begin healing quicker and more effectively.
-If you've been suffering pain due to an injury, contact ChiroCare of Florida today.
+Several of our ChiroCare of Florida offices are equipped with ultrasound technology to help our patient alleviate pain and inflammation, and begin healing quicker and more effectively.